The upside to DIY pregnancies.

 Back in 2009, Elizabeth Adeney, then 66 years old — and also a divorced businesswoman — give birth and made history.
 She became the oldest person to give birth.

-According to the Mail Online, Adeney's do-it-yourself pregnancy was most likely aided by a fertility clinic in the Ukraine that she visited last year.
-British clinics, for the most part, will not provide reproductive assistance to women over the age of 50.
+According to The Daily Mail, Adeney's do-it-yourself pregnancy was most likely aided by a fertility clinic in the Ukraine that she visited the year before.
+British clinics, for the most part, don't provide reproductive assistance to women over the age of 50.

-1. You can finally be a member of a legitimate old boys club: the one made up of guys who've fathered children after age 65.
-Other members include Charlie Chaplain, Anthony Quinn, and Tony Randall.
+- You can finally be a member of a legitimate old boys club: the one made up of guys who have fathered children after age 65.
+Other members include Alec Baldwin, David Letterman, Paul McCartney, and Steve Martin.

-2. Kiss those worries about passing on your potentially damaged old lady genetic material goodbye, as the baby you'll be having will most likely be built out of another not-so-old lady's potentially damaged genetic material.
+- Kiss those worries about passing on your potentially damaged "old" genetic material goodbye; the baby you'll be having will most likely be built out of another not-so-old woman's genetic material.

-3. Now, more than ever, you can build up a college fund the easy way: through Social Security checks.
+- Now more than ever you can build up a college fund the easy way: through Social Security checks.

-4. A person knows a lot by age 65.
-A lot that can be shared with a kid.
-Like which pharmacies carry generic equivalents and how to play sudoku.
+- A person knows a lot by age 65 — a lot that can be shared with a kid, like which pharmacies carry generic equivalents and how to play Sudoku.

-5. At last: the chance to share diapers with your kids.
+- At last, you'll have the chance to share diapers with your kids.

-2. If you aren't dead, you might be senile, in which case your kid will have to spend his or her youth taking care of you and/or reminding you of how the two of you are related.
+- If you aren't dead, you might be senile, in which case your kid will have to spend his or her youth taking care of you and/or reminding you how the two of you are related.

-3. T-ball and soccer much harder to play from the non-swiveling seat of a Lark scooter.
+- Baseball and soccer are much harder to play from the non-swiveling seat of a Lark scooter.

-5. You thought dating after 65 was hard?
-Try dating after 65 with a two year old in the house.
+- You thought dating after 65 was hard?
+Try dating after 65 with a two-year-old in the house.